 Embarking on grooming your dog can seem daunting.
 Yet, with the right tools and some basic knowledge, you can keep your dog healthy and looking their best.
-Here’s how to get started with dog grooming essentials, from choosing the right supplies to establishing a simple, effective grooming routine.
+Here’s how to get started with how to groom a dog at home and essential dog grooming tips, from choosing the right supplies to establishing a simple, effective grooming routine.

 Choosing the Right Grooming Supplies